Let’s experiment with Networking

 To start with, we need to have a PC running Windows XP and connected to the Internet.
 If you are reading this article online, the chances are high that you have everything ready to experiment.
 Now let’s recall some of the theory stuff that we read in Networking Books.
 The first thing that almost every book tells us – networking architecture is layered; remember that 7 layer OSI protocol stack!
 So where are these protocol layers?
 In our experiment, we will use 5 layer Internet Protocol stack so that we can solve the mystery of these layers.

 We start our experiment by installing Wireshark (earlier known as Ethereal).
 Wireshark is a Network Protocol Analyzer that can capture and analyze the packets transmitted/received via a Network Interface Card (NIC).
 [You need to bear with me this acronym because Networking is full of acronymsJ] We install Wireshark from http://www.wireshark.org/download.html (at the time of this writing, the latest Wireshark version is 1.0.3).
 While installing Wireshark, leave the default settings/options as it is.
 Now our experimental setup is ready.
 Run Wireshark and click on the first icon (List the available capture interfaces …).
-Now we see a pop up window that shows Capture Interfaces.
+Now we see a pop-up window that shows Capture Interfaces.
 See the snapshots as follows.

-The number and types of interfaces shown in Capture Interfaces window can be different for you depending on your PC’s configuration.
-For me it shows two interfaces and my Internet connection is through Broadcom Gigabit Interface.
+The number and types of interfaces shown in the Capture Interfaces window can be different for you depending on your PC’s configuration.
+For me, it shows two interfaces and my Internet connection is through Broadcom Gigabit Interface.
 So choose the interface through which your Internet connection is available to you.
 Now let’s click on the Options button of this interface.
 Now we see a new window named Capture Options.
-In this window, type “port 80” in text field named Capture Filter.
+In this window, type “port 80” in the text field named Capture Filter.
 See the following snapshot for clarification.

-Layer 1 – It is the Physical layer.
+It is the Physical layer.
 Here Frames are shown at the physical layer.

 So we have seen that all those rhetorical concepts of layers etc. do exist in real networks also.
 And it sounds interesting when you dissect all the packets that pass through your interface card.
 By doing so, you can get to know what goes/comes through your PC!

-The idea of this experiment is to provide a conducive platform so that you can explore your own the exciting world of Networking.
+The idea of this experiment is to provide a conducive platform so that you can explore your own exciting world of Networking.
 So welcome aboard!